 2. Intercom

-Intercom is identified as an AI customer support tool that integrates help desk solutions, an AI chatbot, and proactive customer service.
+Intercom is identified as one of the best help desk ticketing systems that integrates help desk solutions, an AI chatbot, and proactive customer service.

 Main features of Intercom